Amos77Robert/segmentation-of-brain-tumors-without-AI/README.md

-# segmentation-of-brain-tumors-without-AI
-This project performs image segmentation on CT brain images to identify and label tumor regions using binary masking technique in Python.
 # 🧠 Tumor Segmentation in CT Brain Scans

 This project performs image segmentation on CT brain images to identify and label tumor regions using thresholding and labeling techniques in Python.